 A church is a building used for worship service or other religious activities in Christianity.
-In traditional Christian Church designs, the church’s plan view often forms a cross.
-The center aisle and seating represent the vertical beam, while the altar and bema from the horizontal beam.
-Modern church designs may have different layouts, and many churches have been converted from buildings designed for other purposes.
+In traditional Christian cathedrals such as the famed Notre-Dame de Paris, the church building’s plan view often forms the shape of a cross when viewed from above.
+Modern church designs often have different layouts.

 Largest Churches in the World

 The term "largest" can be interpreted multiple ways.
 One church may be the largest in terms of indoor seating capacity, another may be the largest in terms of interior floor area, and others may be the largest when considering factors such as building height, exterior grounds, or weekly attendance.
 Moreover, not all data is available for all churches, and in some cases the data that is available is disputed.
 Finally, terminology can cause confusion, as some sources differentiate between a church (Christian house of worship), a cathedral (a church that serves as the office for a bishop), and a basilica (a church which has additional ceremonial functions).
 Thus, it is possible to create multiple lists of the world's largest churches, each different but also accurate, depending upon the variables being measured and compared.